 To see the full benefits of this and to see whether you are eligible, click the button:

 We continuously monitor the quality of our training by obtaining feedback on the two key scales of relevance and presentation from every course delegate.
 Below are the average ratings for the last ten runnings of this course.

 *These statistics were last updated in April 2017.

 APT prides itself on the feedback we receive about our courses.
-Below are just some of the great comments the 'Module 3: Early Intervention' course has received.
+Below are just some of the great comments the 'Course 3: Early Intervention' course has received.

 "I have actually stopped applying for any non APT courses as they far exceed the content and presentation of any other NHS course I have been on in my 20+ years' experience of psychiatry.
 Many thanks."

 "I have heard so much about APT courses but have never had the privilege of attending one until now.
 I have to say that in 18 years working in mental health I have attended many courses but these past 3 days have surpassed all of them.
 The information and manner in which it was presented was excellent.
 My advice to anyone who has not been on an APT course is 'get yourself on one.'
 If you had only one course to do in the remainder of your career do this one.
 Thanks.”